2018 Maruti Vitara Brezza is priced between Rs 7.42 lakh – Rs 9.85 lakh (ex-showroom, Delhi)

 The Mahindra TUV300 is another close competitor for Maruti’s new compact SUV.
 The TUV300 is available with a 1.5-litre mHawk80 diesel engine that generates 84bhp of maximum power and 230Nm of torque.
 The TUV300 also has a 100bhp version.
 While the Brezza comes only with a 5-speed manual gearbox as of now, the TUV300 has two transmission option – a 5-speed manual and a 5-speed AMT automatic.

-The Maruti Vitara Brezza petrol might come as early as the first quarter of 2017.
+The Maruti Vitara Brezza petrol might come by the end of 2018.
 Power for this version will come from a new 1.0-litre Boosterjet engine that is tuned to develop a maximum power of 110bhp and a peak torque of 170Nm.
 This power mill will also do duty in the Baleno RS.
 Initially, the carmaker will import the Boosterjet motor for both the vehicles.